sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Environment variables with `getenv` and `setenv`
 - Configuration through arguments, files, and environment variables
 - Designing scriptable, testable interfaces: exit status, `stdout` versus `stderr`, and clear diagnostics

+**Worked example:** a filter tool with short and long options, a `--help` screen, configuration layered from file and environment, and exit codes a shell script can act on.

 [🗒️Lecture Notes (HTML)](../files/c/Week_31_Command_Line_Interfaces_and_Environment.html)